Hockey Milano Rossoblu: Foundation

 On 28 April 2010, the team announced that it has reached an agreement with Massimo Da Rin as new head coach for Hockey Milano for the 2010–11 season of Serie A2.

 On 7 April 2012 Milano won the Serie A2 championship and was promoted to Serie A for the following season.

 Partnership with the KHL

 In 2011, Milano Rossoblu announced a partnership with the Kontinental Hockey League.
 According to a three-year plan, the aim for the 2011–12 season was to earn promotion to the Italian Serie A, which succeeded, while building up a team that would be able to play at KHL level.
 From the 2013–14 season on, one team was expected to join the KHL, while the other team would keep playing in Serie A (Elite.A).
 But the move was delayed due to a small arena, tight finances and the club being too underdeveloped.
-It is now unclear if and when the team will join KHL.

 Joining the AlpsHL

 In July 2018 it was announced that Milano Rossoblu had joined the Alps Hockey League, replacing HC Neumarkt-Egna who withdrew due to financial difficulties.
-Milano feature along with 8 other Italian teams in the international league.
+The team played 1 year in the Alps Hockey League, and later disbanded after the 2021-22 season from the Italian Hockey League.